 What will it mean to be British?

-Closing date for this commissioning round has ended.
-Please check in late July for news of the next round.
+Closing date for the first round of Art 50 has ended.
+Please check in late September for news of the next round.

 What are the criteria?